deniskovpaka/IdexxAssignment/README.md

 ### Idexx Assignment
 SearchService provides an API resource to fetch albums and books by search criteria.
-There two endpoints from where the search data is received:
+There are two endpoints from where the search data is received:
 1. [iTunes API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/)
 2. [Google Books API](https://developers.google.com/books/docs/v1/reference/volumes/list)